hmteditors/furman_OmegaOneTwelve/Elias/Notes.md

 - There could be a paragraph break at urn:cts:greekLit:tlg0012.tlg001.e4:2.759 on urn:cite2:hmt:e4.v1:25r as that line ends the Catalogue of Ships, but while urn:cts:greekLit:tlg0012.tlg001.e4:2.760 begins an outdent there is no rubrication and the combination of outdenting and rubrication has been my rule for determining paragraph separation.
 (1/10/18)
 -Some, but not all of the outdents without rubrication occur at places where Willock has paragraph separation.
 It might be helpful later on to develop a model where these are treated as subsets in a paragraph or some sort of view that examines the relationship between the rubricated and non-rubricated outdents.
 (1/10/18)
 - urn:cts:greekLit:tlg0012.tlg001.e4:3.276 on line urn:cite2:hmt:e4.v1.30v the hand is similar to the paragraph hand, a large and thicker letter, but it lacks rubrication, so for now it will go in the Outdents without Rubrication list.
 It begins a speech.
 (1/10/18)
+- The capital of line urn:cts:greekLit:tlg0012.tlg001.e4:3.437 on urn:cite2:hmt:e4.v1:32v is in a similar hand to the other paragraph capitals, but it is black.
+For now, I have ruled it an outdent without rubrication.
+It begins a speech.
+(1/11/18)